corda/corda-docs-portal/content/en/platform/digital-currencies/defining/creating-token-definitions.md

 	  alt="Creating Token Definitions - Flow Running"
    >}}

-   Once the token definition flow completes, the message *A new token definition has been successfully created* is displayed:
+   Once the **Create Token Definition** flow completes, the message *A new token definition has been successfully created* is displayed:

    {{<
       figure